nfraz007/number-to-word/README.md

 # Setup

+* Using Composer
+For includeing this library using composer, it is very easy. there are basically two ways.

+First:
+Run this command in terminal inside your project
+> composer require nfraz007/number-to-word

+Second:
+include this line in your composer.json file, inside require object
+> "nfraz007/number-to-word" : "^2.*"

 * Using Direct File Include

 Setup is very easy, just import the file into your project and you are all set.